lmiguelmh/dnie-sample-java/readme.md

 BAC authentication is compatible with both DNIe v1 and DNIe v2.
 PACE authentication only works for DNIe v2.

 This is a part of the presentation: ["El DNI Electrónico peruano v2 y sus aplicaciones"](El%20DNI%20Electr%C3%B3nico%20peruano%20v2%20y%20sus%20aplicaciones.pdf) for ["I Congreso Internacional Peruano - Argentino de Ingeniería de Sistemas e Informática"](https://sistemas.edu.pe/copaisi/).
+You can see the presentation in: https://youtu.be/XXlVS9I2toY